mediaic/DL_Practice/1_Classification/README.md

 7. Apply [batch normalization](https://pytorch.org/docs/stable/nn.html?highlight=batchnorm#normalization-layers) to your models.

-9. Replace the ReLU units in your models by [LeakyReLU](https://pytorch.org/docs/stable/nn.html#torch.nn.LeakyReLU) or [SELU](https://pytorch.org/docs/stable/nn.html#torch.nn.SELU).
+8. Replace the ReLU units in your models by [LeakyReLU](https://pytorch.org/docs/stable/nn.html#torch.nn.LeakyReLU) or [SELU](https://pytorch.org/docs/stable/nn.html#torch.nn.SELU).

 ## Saving your model
+It is important to save your model at any time, especially when you want to reproduce your results or contiune the training procedure.
+One can easily save the model and the parapeters by using the [save/load functions](https://pytorch.org/docs/master/notes/serialization.html).
+While please also note that when you need to resume training, you should follow this [example](https://discuss.pytorch.org/t/saving-and-loading-a-model-in-pytorch/2610/3) to save all required state dictionaries.

+Now please save the model which achieves best performance among the above variants.
+Try to reproduce your results using the save/load functions instead of running a new training procedure.